LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 # Raccoon for Lemmy

-A Kotlin Multiplatform Mobile client for Lemmy.
+A Kotlin Multiplatform client for Lemmy (mainly Android).

 <div align="center">
 <table>